tpltnt/sup-purge/README.md

 ### sup-purge2
-This is the point-and-click version.
+This is the point-and-click version based on "sup-purge".
 Give it the sup-config directory and it will do the rest.

 ## Hints
 * To back up your index run: